monodot/monodot-co-uk/now.md

 subtitle: Inspired by Derek Sivers's Now page movement
 ---

-_Inspired by Derek Sivers's Now page movement_

 Hello!
 Here's what I'm up to right now.
-Last updated June 2020:
+Last updated January 2021:

 - I'm living in London and working as a consultant at Red Hat, where I've been since 2016\.
 Right now I'm permanently working from home due to [COVID-19 lockdown][lockd].

-- Making fledgling attempts to bake my own sourdough bread.
-I think I got some decent results on my first couple of bakes due to [this great recipe from Charles][charles], but I'm enjoying eating [spring onion sourdough flatbreads][flatbreads] made with the leftover starter even more. 🤤

-- Buying records!
-With my new-found free time, I dusted off my turntables and I've been buying records again and loving it.
-I've also been doing a few streams on Twitch on Saturdays as [Cheese Analogue][ca].
-Also: watching rotary mixer videos on YouTube, following [DJ-setup Instagram accounts][doyouspin], and enjoying hunting for house, techno and vaporwave tracks on [Bandcamp][bc]

-- Updating my [Camel Step-by-Step][camelsbs] book for beginners, for the latest Camel 3 release.
+I'm trying to get out for exercise most days, but not always keeping up to my noble goal ;-)

+- I've just started a new web site, _Tutorial Works_, which I'm building up slowly with tech tutorials and articles.

+  I want to use it as a launchpad for improving my blogging and publishing skills.
+I've always been interested in writing, and in 2020 I finally decided to embrace imperfection and just start publishing more. _Tutorial Works_ is my platform for that.
+So I'm going all-in on publishing and teaching everything I know.

+  My intention is to build up the traffic for the site over the coming months.
+It's still early days yet, but I'm excited about the journey!

+- I'm inspired by the idea of **digital gardens**.
+I'm using [Foam][foam] to do my personal planning and note-taking, and wondering how I can use the digital garden approach when writing and publishing online.

+_Inspired by [Derek Sivers's Now page movement][now]_

 [bc]: https://bandcamp.com/monodot
 [ca]: http://www.cheeseanalogue.com